 Using the website analogy once again, most web users will have multiple websites in one session through multiple browser tabs or windows.
 They may later return to a pre-loaded site and will require a visual cue to tell them where they left off.
 Visual cues through titles or menu highlights can tell users where they are within a site.

-Within an Excel application, this can serve two purposes.
-First, for robust applications with multiple dashboards and data entry forms, a visual cue will quickly remind the user which screen they are looking at.
-Second, for applications that require multiple data sources and calculation criteria, visual cues can provide guidance as to where they are in the process and remind them what steps are needed to finalize the output.
+Within an Excel workbook, this can serve two purposes.
+First, for robust workbooks with multiple dashboards and data entry forms, a visual cue will quickly remind the user which screen they are looking at.
+Second, for workbooks that require multiple data sources and calculation criteria, visual cues can provide guidance as to where they are in the process and remind them what steps are needed to finalize the output.

 Ensure that content is properly classified.